All about feeding

 |

-It is important here to distinguish colder periods from milder ones, and to consider objectives regarding colony population size.
-If a beekeeper wishes to increase the bee population before winter, they can take advantage of a mild spell before the autumn and winter cold by providing a light syrup (50/50), which will stimulate the queen to lay and result in more populous colonies one month later. |
+It is important here to distinguish colder periods from milder ones, and colony population objectives.
+If a beekeeper wishes to increase the bee population before winter, they can take advantage of a mild period before the autumn and winter cold by providing a light syrup (50/50), which will stimulate the queen’s egg-laying and result in more populous colonies one month later. |

 If the population in the hive is satisfactory, or if feeding is carried out late, or if the weather is uncertain, it is better to feed with a heavy syrup (60/40 or 70/30).

-9.3 And what about fondant in all this?
+9.3 And candy in all of this?

-| Beekeepers’ practices vary quite widely with respect to fondant.
-Overall, a majority use it (including 46% between 2 and 5 kg). |
+| Beekeepers’ practices vary quite a bit with regard to candy.
+Overall, a majority use it (including 46% using between 2 and 5 kg). |

-10. Complementary feeds
+10. Supplementary feeds

 11. Protein feeding